Initiatives with respect to gold, silver and tin

-- (2)The Company will immediately stop a transaction when its risk controls on material procurement and will immediately stop a transaction when it becomes known that the Company is purchasing minerals originating from and connected to those in power in conflict-affected and high-risk areas, or suspicious against Environment and Sustainability responsibilities of the Company.
+- (2)The Company will immediately stop a transaction when its risk controls on material procurement detects that the minerals are connected to those in power in conflict-affected and high-risk areas, or suspicious against Environment and Sustainability responsibilities of the Company.

 - 2. Control System and Responsibility

 - 3. Judgment Criteria for Material Procurement from Conflict-Affected and High-risk Area

 - 4. Implementation of Due Diligence on Material Suppliers

 The Company will practice due diligence and perform risk assessments on all suppliers of materials containing gold and silver and all suppliers of materials containing tin.
 The Company will immediately stop a transaction when it is deemed by the supply chain officer as being high risk, as a result of the risk assessment.